• Home

 • Respect: Students always show mutual respect for themselves, their peers, and all staff members.
 They enter the classroom quietly, gather the material they need for the class, take their assigned seat, and begin the bell-ringer work posted on the board.
 Mutual respect includes raising hands and waiting to be called on by the teacher before speaking.
 Students must remain seated until dismissed by the teacher.

-• Responsibility: All accountability for learning and the student's behavior lies with the individual student.
-Personal responsibility begins with coming to class prepared to engage in learning and participate fully.
-This means coming to class with all the materials needed for learning.
-Personal responsibility begins with arriving to class on time and starting their work immediately.
+• Courtesy: Students always show courtesy to their teacher and classmates.
+Courtious behavior allows everyone to learn.
+Courtesy means coming to class with all the materials needed for learning and all assignments completed.
+Courtesy begins with arriving to class on time and starting their work immediately.
 Trady students must sign the tardy log.
+Courtesous students help their classmates learn.

 Disciplinary Actions